 For a typical installation, we look at the economics using recent fuel prices and representative costs for available systems.
 The table at right shows the typical efficiency, annual cost (in 2016) and typical equipment installation cost for different heating fuels and systems.
 For Air-source heat pumps, equipment costs can vary significantly.
 For comparison, we use a standard installed cost of $11,000 (before incentives) for a central ducted system (typically 36,000-56,000 BTU/hr), and an installed cost of $4,500 (before incentives) for mini-split systems, typically 9,000-24,000 BTU/hr, for which you need one system per room to be heated.

 - Incentives change often.
 Check the Electric Heating & Cooling Equipment section of the MassSave website, ask your HVAC contractor, or contact MassSaveRebates@efi.org for latest details.

 For a central ducted system, under the assumption that the system being added will provide 80% of a typical home’s heat, keeping the original system for back-up heat, and using the recent prices and a $10,000 installed cost after rebates, typical payback periods are as follows:

-- Natural gas: over 10 year payback
+- Converting from natural gas: over 10 year payback

-- Fuel oil: about 8 year payback
+- Converting from fuel oil: about 8 year payback

-- Propane: under 4 year payback
+- Converting from propane: under 4 year payback

-- Conventional electric: under 4 year payback
+- Converting from conventional electric heat: under 4 year payback

 So at first glance, the economics for replacing propane or traditional electric resistance heat are very good, and fairly good for fuel oil as well.
 Due to the low price of natural gas, it may not make sense to consider heat pumps unless the CO2 emissions reduction or other benefits are compelling.